mlml/autovot/README.md

 * Open the soundfile and accompanying TextGrid in Praat.

 * Select both and click AutoVOT in the Praat Objects window.

+* Adjust the parameters as necessary:

 	* From the dropdown menu, select the interval tier containing the intervals where you would like to predict the VOT.

 	* Indicate the text used to mark your VOT intervals (default = any string)

 	* Select the appropriate channel.

 	* Adjust the min and max vot length parameters as necessary.

 	* Indicate which training model file you would like to use (default = amanda)

 * Click "Next"